plioi/plioi.github.io/_posts/2013-04-18-isolating-execution.markdown

 ## Initial Clues

-<p>I originally developed <a href="https://github.com/plioi/rook">Rook</a> with the xUnit test framework.
+<p>I originally developed [Rook](https://github.com/plioi/rook) with the xUnit test framework.
 I installed Fixie beside xUnit to see if they produced the same results.
 The results were surprising:</p>

 <ol>
 <li>xUnit under TestDriven.NET ran all the tests, as it always has.</li>